iyashwantsaini/GIT_help/README.md

 > git commit -m "all_merged" (this commit will have all the previous commits merged)
 ```

-## git merge
+## git rebase

 - Suppose we have 2 branches "one" and "two"
-- "one" has commits o1,o2
+- "one" has commits o1,o2,o3,o4
 - "two" has commits t1,t2,t3
-- we wanna merge t3 with o2
+- we wanna get o4 as the base of two
-- such that "one" now has o1,o2,t3 commits
+- such that "two" now has o4,t1,t2,t3 commits

 ```
-> git checkout one
-> git merge two (but this will merge all commits of "two" in "one")
+> git checkout two
+> git rebase master
+> git log (to check)
 ```

-- so we'll use rebase here